 The skunk population is growing, especially in suburbs.
 Skunks are incredibly adaptable, and cohabitating with humans offers them a wider variety of food and shelter options than living in the wild.
 Similar to our raccoon problem in Illinois, they eat our trash, tear up our yards looking for insect grubs, and dig their burrows underneath our homes.
 Skunks also have few natural predators.
 Carnivores like coyotes, wolves, and foxes – who we normally think of as being the top dogs of the Midwestern animal kingdom – are reluctant to go after skunks, because they don’t want to be sprayed.
 Really, a skunk’s biggest threat is being hit by a car.
 With an abundance of nourishment and no one hunting skunks for food, their numbers grow each year, and skunk control becomes an ever increasing problem.

 It’s perfectly normal to notice an increase in skunk activity this time of year, but if you’re experiencing an abnormal amount of skunk smell on your property or suspect a skunk is denning under your deck, stoop, shed, or home, call ABC Wildlife immediately.
 While skunks are rarely aggressive, they are still the top carrier of rabies in Illinois.
 And in addition to spraying, they can also spread distemper or parasites to your pet.
 ABC Wildlife has an experienced team of animal control technicians that are trained in skunk control and ready to help you with your problem.
 They’ll even give you suggestions for keeping skunks off of your property and offer animal proofing solutions.
-Call one of our licensed wildlife experts for your free consultation today at (847) 870-7175.
+Call one of our licensed wildlife experts today at (847) 870-7175.